pminasandra/tracktorlive/Cassettes.md

         plt.pause(0.001)
 ```

-# 🛑 Stop cassette:
+# 6. 🛑 Stop cassettes:

-This cassette can be use to stop a function.
+Stop cassettes can be use to stop a function or perform an action at the end of a video file, or when stopping a recording.
 It is useful mostly when analysing a video, to stop all processes when we reach the last frame of the file.
 It can also be useful to stop all processes in real-time experiments after a certain amount of time elapsed, when some specific action was triggered, etc.

 ```